ricjcosme/postdata-replay/README.md

 ## GET / POST

-Methods GET and POST are currently available on Nginx logs.
+Methods GET and POST are currently available for Nginx logs.

 ## License